Conventional loan rates and requirements for 2020

-Conventional loans are actually the least restrictive of all loan types, in some respects.
+Conventional loans are the least restrictive of all loan types, in some respects.

-Unlike government-backed mortgages — like FHA, VA, and USDA loans — conventional mortgages have no special requirements.
+Unlike government-backed mortgages, conventional loans have no special requirements.
 They’re available to anyone with a good credit score, stable income, and money for a moderate down payment.

-USDA loans, by contrast, require the property purchased to be in a designated rural area.
-This is fine for those who live and work in suburban and rural locations.
-However, for those in major cities, a USDA-eligible home could extend commuting distance beyond what is reasonable.
+- USDA loans are only available in designated rural areas.
+This is fine for home buyers who live and work in suburban and rural locations.
+However, for those in major cities, a USDA-eligible home could extend a commuting distance beyond what is reasonable

-VA loans are exclusive to current and former military service members.
+- VA loans are available only to current and former military service members.
 They offer a lot of benefits, like zero down payment and no monthly mortgage insurance.
-But they are not available to the general population.
+But they are not available to the general population

-FHA loans are a powerful home buying tool, but can come with high upfront and monthly mortgage insurance fees that are payable for the life of the loan — up to 30 years.
-The only way to cancel FHA mortgage insurance is to refinance out of the FHA loan.
-This can incur additional costs.
+- FHA loans are a powerful home buying tool, but they come with high mortgage insurance fees that are payable for the life of the loan — up to 30 years.
+The only way to cancel FHA mortgage insurance is to refinance out of the FHA loan, which would require paying closing costs again

 No upfront mortgage insurance fee

-Another advantage to conventional loans is the lack of an upfront mortgage insurance fee, even if the buyer puts less than 20 percent down.
+Conventional loans do not require an upfront mortgage insurance fee, even if the buyer puts less than 20% down.

-FHA loans, plus USDA mortgages and even VA loans require an upfront “funding fee” usually between 1% and 4% of the loan amount.
+FHA loans, USDA mortgages, and even VA loans require an upfront insurance fee, usually between 1% and 4% of the loan amount.

-Conventional loans only require a monthly mortgage insurance fee, and only when the homeowner puts down less than 20 percent.
-Plus, that mortgage insurance cost is often lower than that of government-backed loans.
+Conventional loans only require a monthly mortgage insurance premium, and only when the homeowner puts down less than 20 percent.

 How do you qualify for a conventional loan?